 Prepare to describe your dataset in order for it to be discoverable in the repository.
 The Data Deposit Form will guide you through what you need to include.
 At the minimum, you will need to provide a title, author list, contact information, a description, and keywords.

 When including data underlying a publication - Data from: Title of Publication (Article, Monograph, Report, etc.) Example - Data and scripts from: Clustering and assembly dynamics of a one-dimensional microphase former

 When including data associated with a larger study/project - Name of Study/Project, Data Details (Time Range, Location, Other Descriptive Information) Example- IPHEx-Southern Appalachian Mountains -- Rainfall Data 2008-2014

 Creator: Include those individuals who were involved in creating or authoring the data.
 These individuals will be listed within the data citation.
 Another contributor field is available for listing individuals who contributed to the dataset but should not be included as creator/author(s).

-Description: For data underlying a publication including the article abstract is sufficient.
-Other information may include study aims, methodology details, and other contextual details such as programs, software, or equipment used.
+Description: For data underlying a publication you may use the article abstract.Oher information may include study aims, methodology details, and other contextual details such as programs, software, or equipment used.
 Learn more about our metadata fields for research data.

 Formatting Your Data

 Save your files in a preservation-friendly format.
 Proprietary formats can cause problems with long-term preservation as software platforms change and previous versions become obsolete.
-If you wish to include a proprietary format, you may do so, but full preservation can only be assured for sustainable file formats.
-If you aren't sure if there is a preservation-friendly format for your files or you are unable to uncouple your data from proprietary software, contact email@example.com
+If you wish to include a proprietary format that is commonly used in your field or discipline, you may do so, but full preservation can only be assured for sustainable file formats.
+You might also consider including the proprietary format with a preservation-friendly derivative.
+If you aren't sure if there is a preservation-friendly format for your files or you are unable to uncouple your data from proprietary software, please contact email@example.com.